-The Inter-religious Association for Peace and Development (IAPD), a project of the Universal Peace Federation has hosted the United Nations' Interfaith Harmony Week program for 2021 on the theme of "Building Bridges Across Boundaries" on Thursday, February 4, from 2 - 3 PM.
+United States -- The Interreligious Association for Peace and Development (IAPD)-USA, an association of UPF, hosted its 2021 UN World Interfaith Harmony Week program on the theme "Building Bridges Across Boundaries" on Thursday, February 4.

-The IAPD webinar brought faith leaders from different denominations, experts, and concerned civic leaders to share their understanding, wisdom, and practices as steps toward creating peace and ending the conflict.
+The IAPD webinar brought faith leaders from different denominations, experts, and concerned civic leaders to share their understanding, wisdom, and practices as steps toward creating peace and ending conflict.

-We believe the Interfaith Harmony Week will provide the opportunity for expanding the foundations of unity globally among people seeking and committed to keeping dialogues and spread the messages to peacemaking.
+We believe the World Interfaith Harmony Week provides an opportunity for expanding the foundations of unity globally among people committed to dialogue and spreading the message of peacemaking.

-IAPD has also been welcoming faith leaders from different religions every Thursday at 1 p.m. to read their Holy Scriptures and pray together.
+IAPD-USA has also been welcoming faith leaders from different religions every Thursday at 1 p.m.
+(EST) to read their Holy Scriptures and pray together.

-Archbishop George A. Stallings, Jr.: Founder of the Imani Temple African American Catholic Congregation, and Chairman of the IAPD was the program moderator.
+Archbishop George A. Stallings, Jr., founder of the Imani Temple African American Catholic Congregation and chair of IAPD-North America, was the program's moderator.

-Tomiko Duggan, Senior Vice President of theft-USA: She welcomed over 1,000 guests joining on Zoom and Facebook links.
-She says that the faith leaders are here to share their wisdom and understanding and to share good practices regarding steps toward building bridges across the boundaries.
+Tomiko Duggan (Senior Vice President, UPF-USA) welcomed over 1,000 guests joining on Zoom and Facebook links.
+She said that the faith leaders were present to share their wisdom and understanding and to share good practices regarding steps toward building bridges across boundaries.